 Just one eye-catching display can be more than enough.

 Make a display right in your lawn or garden, or use a container for an easy display like this one below, with hay and gourds:

 Finally, consider using fake pumpkins instead of real ones.
 Keep in mind that the prices of the fake craft pumpkins at Michaels and other stores can be a lot.
 Buy one or two, then wait for the sales.
 These pumpkins get marked down heavily close to Halloween, and are dirt cheap once Thanksgiving is over.
 Buy a bunch on clearance and save them for next year!

 An extra tip for the Winter garden . . .

-Try to keep your Hydrangea flowers into the Winter season, especially if you live where it snows.
+Keep Hydrangea flowers on your shrubs for the Winter season, especially if you live where it snows.

 Trust me, the first time you see a snow-covered dried Hydrangea flower — or the first time you see one covered in ice — you’ll thank me!
 It’s almost magical and fairy-like!

-Of course I freely admit that I will cut off at least some of the dried Hydrangeas to bring inside and decorate with!
+Of course I freely admit that I will cut off at least some of the dried Hydrangeas to decorate with indoors!

 I hope these tips and ideas inspire you to look at your gardens with fresh eyes.
 Use your existing plants, shrubs and flowers as “part” of your Fall color scheme, then add some colors and textures.
 No need to spend a ton of money in the Fall, just some additions here and there will do the trick!

 Fake pumpkins are definitely the way to go.
 Real pumpkins are surprisingly expensive and you’re spending that money every year… I’d rather not think about how much money I’ve spent on something as silly as pumpkins over the years haha